searceinc/BQconvert/README.md

 ## How it works:

-This BigQuery Schema Conversion tool will convert the source database schema to BigQuery in two different ways.
+This BQconvert tool will convert the source database schema to BigQuery in two different ways.

 1. Query the `information_schema` and get the tables, columns details.
 Then it'll generate the BigQurey DDL.
 2. Parsing the dump file.
 We can use `pg_dump`,`mysqldump` to backup the database schema.